Keadm is used to install the cloud and edge components of KubeEdge. It is not responsible for installing K8s and runtime.

 2. You can start with one of Keadm’s built-in configuration profiles and then further customize the configuration

 for your specific needs.
-Currently, the built-in configuration profile keyword is version
+Currently, the built-in configuration profile keyword is version.
+Refer to version.yaml as values.yaml,

 Example: